 911 Professionals are considered the true first responders, as they are the ones to answer the call, gather the information, and send the help needed.
 They must remain calm under pressure and have the ability to take control of the call in stressful situations as well as gather information.

 Hall County 911 does most of their training in-house; however, the State of Georgia requires that all Communications Officers be certified through the Georgia Peace Officer Standards and Training (POST) Council as a Communications Officer.
 This training is obtained within six months of employment at the Georgia Public Safety Training Center.

 Emergency Medical Dispatch

-Hall County 911 also does EMD (Emergency Medical Dispatch).
+Hall County 911 also conducts EMD (Emergency Medical Dispatch).
 Emergency Medical Dispatch education gives the 911 Center employees the tools required to continually access patient information and provide first aid via telephone instructions to the caller.
 Employees are required to be CPR and EMD certified and maintain their certification every two years.
 This training provides citizens with a 0-minute response before they receive help.
 Emergency Medical Dispatchers are trained to follow the National Academy of Emergency Medical Dispatch protocols.